jmtalarn/docs/source/index.html.md

 **type**: `boolean`<br>
 **default** `false`

 Get palette colors from the images detected.
+It will returns an `Array` of colors sorted from most dominant colour to least.

 # API endpoint